 By Ryan Keating-Lambert

-Recently, I had the privilege of visiting the set of one of the most exciting films shot in the Czech Republic in recent years, WWII thriller The Painted Bird, based on the controversial novel by Polish author and Holocaust survivor Jerzy Kosiński, and starring Harvey Keitel, Stellan Skarsgård, Julian Sands and the young Petr Kotlar as the nameless Jewish boy forced to wander a war-torn Eastern Europe.
+The film is based on the controversial novel by Polish author and Holocaust survivor Jerzy Kosiński, and starring Harvey Keitel, Stellan Skarsgård, Julian Sands and the young Petr Kotlar as the nameless Jewish boy forced to wander a war-torn Eastern Europe.

 It’s a long drive from Prague to the surrounding countryside of Český Krumlov, close to the Austrian border.
 The sky is dark and wholly appropriate considering the sobering tone of director Václav Marhoul’s film.
 On the way to set, we pass by that familiar church from the winter scenes with Harvey Keitel and Julian Sands, now almost completely hidden from the naked eye by the lush green forest blanketing the surrounding hills and countryside, considerably different to the barren winter wasteland it had been months earlier.
 It puts into perspective the sheer scope, ambition and unfathomable patience that cast and crew have had during Marhoul’s project.